maybites/NodeOSC/README.md

 ### V1.0.4
 Moved the transformation of AnimationNodes datatype DoubleList into the node.
+It plays now nice if liblo library is not installed

 ### V1.0.3
 Added AnimationNodes datatype DoubleList to be able to send via OscNumber node.